Folium Systems

 Security review fails when nobody owns the process after launch.

-Folium pushes ownership into the review file so the buyer can see who maintains quality, sources, support, and change after the exciting demo ends.
+Folium pushes ownership into the review file so the buyer can see who maintains quality, sources, support, and change after the exciting first build ends.

 Business owner